 Once you know how many dishes you’re hunting for, block out time in your calendar to find low FODMAP recipes.
 If you need help finding ideas, make sure to check out my recipe section as well as the FODMAP Monash blog!

 Remember, you can still serve high FODMAP dishes to your guests.
 The trick is to make sure there is always something low FODMAP available for you.
-And, that you’re thinking about dishes that may derail you in advance.
+And that you’re thinking about meals that may derail you in advance.

 For example, I always make sure my favourite dishes are low FODMAP (this includes things like gravy, mashed potatoes, dessert, etc.).
 That way I’m not tempted to jump off the bandwagon when the brownies make their rounds.
 Think about what holiday trimmings you can’t live without and do your best to keep them low FODMAP.